Best 7.62x39 Hunting Ammo: Putting Bambi in the Freezer

 Welcome to our buyers guide for 7.62x39 hunting ammo.
 There are a lot of myths and misunderstandings about 7.62x39 that we want to clear up in this guide.
 In it we will discuss what cartridge cases you should look for, the best bullet for hunting rounds, and how to save money on 7.62x39 ammo.

-Steel Case vs Brass Case Ammo
+Steel Case vs. Brass Case Ammo

 If you want the Cliff’s Notes version instead, here’s the rundown:

-- Steel cased ammo is great for use in the Soviet designed AK-47 or SKS
+- Steel-cased ammo is great for use in the Soviet designed AK-47 or SKS

-- Brass cased ammo can have problems in the AK or SKS due to violent extraction, causing a stuck case
+- Brass-cased ammo can have problems in the AK or SKS due to violent extraction causing a stuck case

-Expanding vs FMJ Bullets
+Expanding vs. FMJ Bullets

-It’s true that the 7.62x39 is an effective round and a boat tail full metal jacket (FMJ) bullet is very accurate.
-However, that doesn’t mean it’s the best choice for hunting varmints or medium-sized game.
+It’s true that the 7.62x39 is an effective round, and its full metal jacket b(FMJ) bullet is fairly accurate.
+However, that doesn’t mean it’s the best choice for hunting varmints or medium game.

-FMJ bullets are great for target practice and plinking, but not the best choice for home defense.
+FMJ bullets are great for target practice and plinking, but not home defense.

 Save Money on 7.62x39 Ammo